 Undergraduate Research Opportunities

-The School of Science, Technology, and Engineering Management is firmly committed to undergraduate research opportunities.
-Our School provides every student the opportunity to engage in independent research either during the school year or during the summer.
+The College of Science Technology and Health is firmly committed to undergraduate research opportunities.
+Our College provides every student the opportunity to engage in independent research either during the school year or during the summer.
 Opportunities for research exist on the St Thomas campus and with partnered universities and colleges across the state and country.
 The undergraduate experience at St. Thomas offers a hands-on approach to scientific development.
 Our science programs offer small class sizes of fewer than 20 students.
 This approach allows our faculty to provide personal attention to our students in the classroom and in the laboratory.
 Small class and laboratory size also ensures that our students are well trained in the latest techniques needed by today’s scientist.

 Why Is Research Experience Important?

 Participation in research provides our students with an experience unlike anything that they can realize inside a classroom as they encounter first-hand the excitement of discovery and a new vantage point of what doing science involves.
 Our students learn the time, effort, and dedication needed to succeed in a scientific career, lessons that are crucial to ensure their success in graduate and professional schools.